-Prepare for Recovery: What to Know When Entering a Rehab Center
+Prepare for Recovery: What to Know When Entering Rehab Centers

 Before you go to rehab, you’re going to need to let people know that you’ll be gone for a while.
 You don’t necessarily need to tell them where you’re going if you’re not comfortable with it, but they’ll need to know you’ll be gone.
 The good news is that you can’t be fired for medical absences lasting less than 12 weeks, so your boss should at least know that much.